-Like the death of a loved one, the end of your marriage will leave impressions on you that will last years, possibly the rest of your life.
+The end of your marriage will leave impressions on you that will last years, possibly the rest of your life.
 If you treat divorce as a way to spite your spouse (or ex-spouse), you’re only doing yourself more harm by creating more conflict.

-Loss of Community
+Loss of community